getodk/docs/contributing.rst

 .. rst:role:: file

   Marks the name of a file or directory.
-Within the contents, you can use curly braces to indicate a “variable” part.
+Within the contents, you can use curly braces to indicate a "variable" part.

   .. code-block:: rst